5 DIY Halloween Costume Ideas

 Halloween seemed to come faster than expected this semester.
-If you forgot about getting a costume, we got you covered.
+If you forgot about getting a costume, we’ve got you covered.
 Here are five Halloween costume ideas to spruce up your holiday.

 - Accessories